Frequently Asked Questions

 'important: do not modify and save the original object (MailItem) after this

-- you will get an error saying that the message has changed
+'you will get an error saying that the message has changed

 This problem was fixed in Outlook 2003 SP1.

-Your code most likely runs out of the 255 RPC channels/process limit enforced by Exchange since .Net does not immediately release COM objects, so it is easy to go over the limit.
-Try to call GC.Collect() periodically, release COM objects as soon as you are done with them using Marshal.ReleaseCOMObject(), and avoid using multiple dot notation (e.g. Folder.Items.Item(index)) to avoid implicit variables created by the compiler that cannot be explicitly released.
+Your code most likely runs out of the 255 RPC channels per process limit enforced by Exchange. .NET does not immediately release COM objects, so it is easy to exceed the limit.